Hey, want to be editor-in-cheif in the Office of Stuent Media? How about station manger?

 Florida Atlantic University wants yew, er, you.

-For details, though, don’t go to www.fau.edu/studentmeida – you’ll get an error message that suggests, “If you typed in the address, try double-checking the spelling.”
+For details, though, don’t go to www.fau.edu/studentmeida – you’ll get an error message that suggests, “Make sure that the website address is spelled and formatted correctly.”

 Alas, FAU administrators didn’t do that on Friday, when they posted fliers for editor of the student newspaper and station managers for both the TV and radio station.
-(Click the image above.)
+(That’s the flier above.)

 This is silly for one reason and sinister for another…

 Do as I say, not as I spell

 How many times have administrators reprimanded your student newspaper for misspellings and poor grammar?
 I’m reminded of this story about a podunk school called Milwaukee Area Technical College, whose administrators seized an issue right off the printing press so they could “proofread for grammatical stuff.”

 At FAU, where I’ve advised the paper for 12 years, Student Affairs has always attacked the paper for poor spelling and grammar (especially after investigative pieces that reveal, say, lax security in the dorms or a student body president embezzling money).

 I’ve always countered with this…